Clear Finish vs. Stains: Which Option Is Best for Finishing Your Log Cabin

 You have probably asked yourself if using a clear finish instead of a stain is possible.
 This is because you love the look of your blonde or caramel-colored logs.
 It’s so beautiful as is.
 However, you also value a healthy, low-maintenance cabin that will last as long as possible before needing maintenance.
 If you have yet to consider this, you should.

-Also, you may wonder, “How will a log home stain affect my wallet and the appearance of my pristine log cabin?”
+Also, you may be wondering, “How will a log home stain affect my wallet and the appearance of my pristine log cabin?”
 Furthermore, you are concerned about the possibility of your log house being ruined by an unnatural and ugly stain that you will grow to dislike.
 These are typical concerns.
 You are not alone.

 Budget Conscience